Chances are, you’ve run into a bacterial leaf spot at some point, as it affects a wide range of plants.

 - English Daisy

 What Causes Bacterial Conditions?

 One of the most common bacterial infections your plants might face, bacterial leaf spot, is actually an umbrella term for infections caused by members of the Comamonadaceae, Pseudomonadaceae, and Xanthomonadaceae families.

 The disease of leaf spots is mainly caused by three genera:

 NOTE: Acidovorax was recently distinguished from Pseudomonas rRNA Homology Group III and added to a new family, Comamonadaceae.

-Be aware there are variations in product labels which may or may not include Acidovorax as part of the Pseudomonas genera based upon this recent change.
+Be aware there are variations in product labels that may or may not include Acidovorax as part of the Pseudomonas genera based on this recent change.

 Overcrowding and wet conditions allow bacterial leaf spots to spread quickly from plant to plant.

-It can overwinter in plant debris such as fruit, leaves, stems, or twig cankers; making cool conditions an easy way for it to hide until conditions are more appealing.
+It can overwinter in plant debris such as fruit, leaves, stems, or twig cankers, making cool conditions easy for it to hide until conditions are more appealing.